The University of British Columbia offers and administers many programs that provide financial help to graduate students.

 Important note: The below content is provided for informational purposes only.
-The Faculty of Graduate and Postdoctoral Studies is not involved with student service appointments (student employees).
+The Faculty of Graduate and Postdoctoral Studies is not involved with student service appointments.
 Student service appointments are managed by individual graduate programs.
 Graduate students who are interested in Research Assistant or Teaching Assistant opportunities should contact their UBC program or department.

-Student service appointments are intended to help properly qualified students of UBC meet the cost of their studies at the university, as well as to assist the University in meeting its educational and research objectives.
-Such appointments may involve part-time duties in teaching, research, or other academic activities.
+Student service appointments are intended to help properly qualified students of UBC meet the cost of their studies at the university.
+Student appointments may involve part-time duties in teaching, research, or other academic activities.

-Normally, only those students registered as full-time in the Faculty of Graduate and Postdoctoral Studies are eligible for Graduate Teaching Assistant, Graduate Research Assistant and Graduate Academic Assistant appointments.
+Normally, only those students registered full-time in the Faculty of Graduate and Postdoctoral Studies are eligible.
 Appointments offered to students prior to their admission to the Faculty of Graduate and Postdoctoral Studies are contingent upon admission.
-Student service appointments are co-ordinated and administered at the graduate program level.
+Student service appointments are coordinated and administered at the graduate program level.

 Categories of appointment